“We can’t plan our team retreat offsite because it costs too much!”

 (2) Coffee Shops

 Chances are, you’ve succumbed to holing up in a coffee shop on a day when you needed to get out of your office, and into a space that didn’t feel so much like, well, your office.
 You can do the same thing with your team!
 This option is not only (mostly) free, but it also comes with coffee.
 And scones.
 And all of those good smelling smells.
-Perfect for team-bonding and brainstorming and yes – your budget.
+Perfect for team bonding and brainstorming and yes – your budget.

 Okay.
 I might be showing favoritism here, but come on.
 How could I NOT include sparkspace?
 If you’re in Columbus and looking for a fun place to go for a team retreat…why not come to the place that was literally created to save you from the same old “boring” meeting spaces you’re used to?
-Apart from providing all of the materials you need (A/V equipment, office supplies, snacks, beverages, and coffee galore), we hook you up with bright and inspiring spaces, *seriously* comfy seating, suggestions for team-bonding activities, AND a giant candy wall in the main lobby.
+Apart from providing all of the materials you need (A/V equipment, office supplies, snacks, beverages, and coffee galore), we hook you up with bright and inspiring spaces, *seriously* comfy seating, team bonding activities, AND a giant candy wall in the main lobby.
 You can plan a half-day retreat for $74 per person, which will get you all of this, PLUS you’ll be right smack in the middle of the Arena District which provides plenty of nearby restaurant options for a delicious after-retreat meal.

 (4) The Bowling Alley